 I was diagnosed almost 3 years ago by my former PCP (internal medicine NP) and a OBGYN that she conferences with, at that point I weighed about 200 lbs and they weren't to concerned being I've never been a small woman, and with my history of migraines she figured the best option was to use depo shot.
-Fast forward a year later, up 57 lbs, and moved to a town far from my NP therefore I went to a new OBGYN with my records only to be told if I just… read more
+Fast forward a year later, up 57 lbs, and moved to a town far from my NP therefore I went to a new OBGYN with my records only to be told if I just lost weight I wouldn't have PCOS.
+Tried another one… read more

 Well, for one thing, thin people get PCOS as well as overweight people.
 So whoever told you that if you lost weight you wouldn't have PCOS is simply mistaken.
 Two, whether it's an endocrinologist or an ob/gyn, either one should have real knowledge of PCOS.
 I take the depo shot myself and it doesn't cause any extra symptoms.
 PCOS is an endocrine illness.
 I would shop around.
 If you can find both an endocrinologist AND an on/gyn who knows about PCOS, that would be better because they can work together.